Clare Seo

 Seo is also the 2020 South Korean junior national champion.

 Personal life

-Seo was born on 17 October 2006 in Claremont, California, to Korean parents who were studying in the United States at the time.
+Seo was born on October 17, 2006, in Claremont, California, to Korean parents who were studying in the United States at the time.
 The family returned to South Korea when Seo was five years old and remained there until 2020, after which Seo moved back to the U.S. with her mother and her younger sister, Clara.
-As of 2022, she is a student at Cheyenne Mountain High School in Colorado Springs, Colorado.
+From 2022 to 2025, she attended Cheyenne Mountain High School in Colorado Springs, Colorado.
 She intends to pursue a career in sports psychology once she retires from competitive skating.

 Career

 Early years

 Seo began learning to skate in 2010.
 She won gold in the junior women's event at the 2020 South Korean Championships.
 She was the junior women's bronze medalist at the 2021 U.S. Championships.

 2021–22 season: U.S. junior national champion

 Seo made her junior international debut on the ISU Junior Grand Prix circuit in August at the 2021 JGP France I, the first of two JGP events held in Courchevel, France.
 She placed first in the short program, but fell to fourth in the free skate to finish third overall behind compatriot Lindsay Thorngren and Canadian competitor Kaiya Ruiter.
 At her second JGP assignment, the 2021 JGP Poland held in September, Seo was third in the short program and, again, fourth in the free skate to finish just off the podium in fourth overall.

 Seo did not compete again until January, when she won the junior national title at the 2022 U.S. Figure Skating Championships, besting domestic rivals Ava Ziegler, Josephine Lee, and Katie Shen.
 Due to her placement at junior nationals, Seo was named to the American team for the 2022 World Junior Figure Skating Championships alongside Isabeau Levito and Lindsay Thorngren, both of whom competed at the senior level at nationals.

 At Junior Worlds in April, Seo was 10th in the short program, but climbed to fifth in the free skate to finish sixth overall.